Ashwagandha for Sleep:

 Continue Reading

-This article is for educational and informational purposes only.
+This article is for general educational and informational purposes only.
 Content on SmartSleepCalc.com does not constitute medical advice, diagnosis, or treatment recommendation.
 Ashwagandha is a dietary supplement — not a drug — and has not been evaluated by the FDA to treat, cure, or prevent any disease.
-Always consult a qualified healthcare provider before starting any supplement, particularly if you have a medical condition, take prescription medications, are pregnant, or are under 18.
+Always consult a qualified, licensed healthcare provider before starting any supplement, particularly if you have a medical condition, take prescription medications, are pregnant, are breastfeeding, or are under 18.
 Individual results vary.
-Citations refer to peer-reviewed research and do not constitute endorsement by the cited institutions.
+Published research citations are provided for educational transparency and do not constitute endorsement by the cited institutions.
+See our About & Editorial Standards page for our full content integrity policy.